 What if I have other health problems that could make treatment difficult?

 These are all valid, important and personal questions.
-Remember that you have people in your corner (like your doctor, care team, counsellors, family and friends) to help you work through these feelings.
+Remember that you have people in your corner (like your doctor, care team, counselors, family and friends) to help you work through these feelings.

 Counselling, support and activities